jelson/metar_calendar/README.md

 ### Web Application

-The web application is simple: an inbox box with month and airport name.
-The airport name auto-completes based on a database I constructed of all airports that have weather data available: it's the intersection of the list of all stations from the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/) and the airport databaes from [OurAirports](https://ourairports.com/data/).
-A script finds stations that appears in both databases and emits a list to a JSON file that the web front-end loads to drive the autocomplete feature.
+The web application is simple: an input box with month and airport name.
+The airport name auto-completes based on a database I constructed of all airports that have weather data available: it's the intersection of the list of all stations from the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/) and the airport database from [OurAirports](https://ourairports.com/data/).
+A script finds stations that appear in both databases and emits a list to a JSON file that the web front-end loads to drive the autocomplete feature.

 ## Data Sources